Size Matters: Large Graph Generation with HiGGs: Schematics

 \section{Schematics}

 \method produces graphs through hierarchical sampling.
 First a low-resolution version of the final graph is sampled.
 Next, conditioned on that low-resolution graph, a set of high-resolution component graphs are sampled and joined.
 This is analogous to patch-based image super resolution \cite{Scupakova2019ASpectrometry}, but with the necessary additional step of inter-high-resolution edge-sampling.
-Alternatively it can be thought of as an extension of graph-motif generation, as in some chemical \cite{Jin2020HierarchicalMotifs} or block-generative models \cite{Liao2019EfficientNetworks}.
-Figure~\ref{fig:process_diagram_pict} shows a schematic of this process, and here we provide detail on each stage.
+Previous motif-based \cite{Jin2020HierarchicalMotifs} or block-generative models \cite{Liao2019EfficientNetworks} add nodes or motifs sequentially, and use only one model, whereas \method uses a separate model for each stage shown in the supplemental material.

 \begin{definition}[Hierarchy-1; $h_1$] The most granular, or highest-resolution, partition of the graph.
 Nodes are the original entities (users in social graphs). \end{definition}

 \begin{definition}[Hierarchy-2; $h_2$] Graph consisting of community-community links, or in this terminology, $h_1 \leftrightarrow h_1$ graphs.
 Node and edge attributes in $h_2$ indicate some characteristic of $h_1$ graphs and how they inter-connect. \end{definition}